ericcornelissen/shescape/SECURITY.md

 # Security Policy

+The maintainers of the _Shescape_ project take security issues seriously.
+We appreciate your efforts to responsibly disclose your findings.
+Due to the non-funded and open-source nature of the project, we take a best-efforts approach when it comes to engaging with security reports.

 ## Supported Versions

-The table below shows which versions of _Shescape_ are currently supported with security updates.
+The table below shows which versions of the project are currently supported with security updates.

 | Version | End-of-life |
 | ------: | :---------- |